 But the long and short of it is that, like Elinor, I am able to view things objectively enough to understand what the opposite party is actually saying or not saying.
 Enough so I very rarely take offence at anything that is said to me, and I can think fairly clearly, even when I am personally affected by something.
 However, unlike Elinor, I am not the sort of person to hold back and to keep things hidden.
 For the most part, I am an open book.

-Like Hermione Granger I am a stickler for rules, love responsibility,
+Source Like Hermione Granger I am a stickler for rules, love responsibility, am cautious, hate getting into trouble, and stand up for those who find it difficult to speak for themselves. |

 Speaking of books, that is not the exact reason why I identify with Hermione Granger.
 If the bookworm aspect was the only reason I chose her, I could have chosen any number of other characters.
 However, Hermione Granger and I have something else in common -- our cautious natures that absolutely dislike breaking the rules and getting into trouble.
 I believe that rules are there for a purpose.
 Breaking the rules often leaves a precedent for something more unsavoury.
 I also hate getting into trouble.
 I have also seen myself as a leader right from the time I was a little girl bossing over the tough guys in class.
 And much like Hermione and the elves I have been something of a champion for those unable to defend themselves.